Special Transportation Studies

 2. Woodford County Pavement Evaluation and Management

-TCRPC made $90,000 available for funding Special Transportation Studies.
-TCRPC awarded four projects in FY20:
+TCRPC made $90,000 available for funding Special Transportation Studies and awarded the following four projects:

 1. The City of Peoria Pavement Management Decision Optimization